Founder and Admissions Officer:

 * Scores are obtained from a First or Second submission score on an untimed high range IQ test.

-* Extremely high scores at, or above, the 7 Sigma level (205 IQ SD 15), are not considered to be reliable estimates or predictors of IQ and will not be listed.
+* Extremely high scores above 210 IQ (SD 15) are not considered to be reliable estimates or predictors of IQ and will not be listed.

 *Listings are not static, as all GGR scores are updated yearly according to the latest norms.
 The scores listed are from tests created by known test authors.
 Scores on timed IQ tests, including proctored intellectual assessments, are not being accepted at this time.